shindip

 Following the combined brilliance of The Bends, Ok Computer, and Kid A, Amnesiac comes as quite a dissapointment.
 Combining elements of all three prior albums (not Pablo Honey, which noone likes) probably sounded like a brilliant idea at the time, but in the end the album comes off as being bloated and boring.
 Sure, Knives Out and Pyramid Song radiate of the classic Radiohead bleakness, but it is not worth deciphering and listening to the boring, pointless tracks in order to get the more decent ones.

-Rage Against the Machine The Battle Of Los Angeles
+Rage Against the Machine The Battle of Los Angeles

 Rage Against the Machine Renegades

-Red Hot Chili Peppers Mothers Milk
+Red Hot Chili Peppers Mother's Milk

-Rise Against Revolutions Per Minute
+Rise Against Revolutions per Minute

-Rise Against This Is Noise: Canadian Tour EP
+Rise Against This Is Noise

 Rush Test for Echo

-Slipknot All Hope is Gone
+Slipknot All Hope Is Gone

 Snow Patrol A Hundred Million Suns

-Stone Temple Pilots No.4
+Stone Temple Pilots No. 4

 Street Sweeper Social Club Street Sweeper Social Club